AdaCore/why3/doc/input_formats.rst

 .. productionlist:: microPython
       file: `decl`*
       decl: `py_import` | `py_function` | `stmt` | `logic_declaration`
- py_import: "from" ident "import" ident { "," ident } NEWLINE
+ py_import: "from" identifier "import" identifier ("," identifier)* NEWLINE

 Directives `import` are ignored during the translation to Why3.
 They are allowed anyway, such that a Python source code using